-Graduates of BYU-Idaho's online Web Design and Development program will be prepared to enter these rapidly expanding fields with the knowledge and skills to work within many different types of organizations.
-Depending on their individual areas of focus and learning, students will find employment in creating and maintaining websites, software and web businesses.
+Graduates of BYU-Idaho's online Web Design and Development program will be prepared to enter these rapidly expanding fields and will be prepared with the knowledge and skills to work within many different types of IT and coporate departments.
+Depending on their emphasis and individual preferences, students will find employment in creating and maintaining websites, software and web businesses.

 Web Content Development